Terminal Features

 Remote Access & Support

-On supported terminals, Nexi Switzerland can remotely access the device to assist with configuration, troubleshooting, and operational support.
+On supported terminals, Nexi Switzerland can remotely access the device for configuration, troubleshooting, and operational support.

-Remote access is only available on selected terminals (e.g. Ingenico devices) and requires connectivity.
+Remote access is only available on selected terminals and requires connectivity.
+This enables faster issue resolution and reduces the need for on-site intervention.